 Top Reasons to Implement a Gluten-Free, Casein-Free Diet

-There are several reasons why you should consider implementing a gluten- and casein-free (GFCF) diet for your child with autism.
-In this article, we will discuss some of the science behind why this diet is important.
+There are several reasons why you should consider implementing a gluten-free, casein-free (GFCF) diet for your child with autism.
+In this article, we will discuss some of the science that supports dietary intervention for autism.

 1. The GFCF Diet is Safe and Effective

 This is a great reason to implement a GFCF diet for your child with autism.
 After all, if you can do something at home that is safe and may help your child, it is always worth a try.

 2. Probable Improvements in Skills and Health